retail

 Police Powers and Responsibilities (Making Jack’s Law Permanent) and Other Legislation Amendment Bill 2025

-This bill makes Jack's Law permanent and significantly expands police powers to use hand held scanners to detect knives in public places across Queensland.
-It also extends counter-terrorism detention powers for 15 years, clarifies Marine Rescue Queensland's ability to receive charitable donations, and validates historical SES member appointments.
+This bill makes Jack's Law permanent and expands police powers to use hand held scanners to detect knives and other weapons across Queensland.
+It removes oversight requirements for scanning in designated locations, extends scanning to all public places, and also extends counter-terrorism detention powers for 15 years, confirms Marine Rescue Queensland's charitable status, and validates historical SES member appointments.

 2/4/2025· PASSED with amendment· Hon D Purdie MP